jedi2light/ZNTU-CourseWork-ChatBot/SAMPLE_USAGE.md

 Suppose you got this girl soon.
 I am not sure...
 Why not?
-I do not agree with that!
+I am not agree with that!
 Are you saying NO just to be negative?
 I was so depressed last night...
 Why do you tell me you were so depressed now?